raymondEhlers/mlhep2017/notes/groupPresentation/groupPresentation.md

 - TensorFlow (TF)
     - Developed by Google.
     - Can be used directly, but generally more difficult!
-- Best NN package is less settled, but TF is good.
+- Best NN package is less settled, but TF is a good option.

 ## Selecting the Best Algorithm

-- Although there are some guidelines for selecting algorithms, you generally can't make recommendations
+- Although there are some guidelines for selecting algorithms, it's very difficult to make general recommendations.
     - There are frequently many factors that determine which algorithm is best
 - Fortunately, sklearn makes testing many algorithms very easy!
     - Just test many of them as in the example and it should get you going in the right direction.